 5. HBO Now and HBO Go

-But no, seriously, in order to get into the member-only club that is HBO Go you're really going to need the login info of a paying cable subscriber.
+As a streaming service with ties to more traditional broadcasting models, HBO Go requires you to have a paid cable subscription to access its content.
 If you've got one of those, subscribing to HBO Go is an absolute no-brainer – it's free for you!
 Go on, download it right now and put our word to the test.

 If borrowing mom and dad's cable account info isn't in the cards and the ominous cable bill is too threatening to even consider, there's HBO Now, a $15 per month service that gives you access to HBO's entire content library.